 - salt – opens up all the flavors while adding saltiness to the potatoes

-- butter – brings in another layer of delicious flavor
+- salted butter – brings in another layer of delicious flavor

-To make Mascarpone Mashed Potatoes, all you need is a big pot that can take on 2.5 lbs of russet potatoes.
+To make Mascarpone Mashed Potatoes, the only kitchen equipment you need is a big pot that can take on 2.5 lbs of russet potatoes.

 I typically recommend cutting the potatoes into smaller pieces so that it cooks faster.
-If you are not cutting them into smaller pieces, then you may need to boil it slightly longer.
+If you are not cutting them into smaller pieces, then you will need to boil the potatoes slightly longer.

 Once water in the pot comes to a boil, bring potatoes to boiling water and let it cook for 10 minutes, or until potatoes are soft and can be easily pierced with a fork.